Arch-Noize/oop-library/README.md

 ### Usage

-You can run this code through IRB or through VS Code with Code Runner extension
+You can run this code in a couple of different ways:
+- IRB: Inside of a terminal, you can use the `ruby main.rb` command
+- Or you can use Visual Studio's [Code Runner Extension](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) to run `main.rb`

 ### Run tests